ethereum-optimism/design-docs/plasma-mode.md

 The flow is that after a commitment is posted to L1, it can be challenged within `challenge_window` blocks.
 If it is challenged an event with the `Active` status is emitted.
-If the challenge has not been resolved within `resolve_window` blocks, the challenge is presumed to suceed and the commitment is invalid.
+If the challenge has not been resolved within `resolve_window` blocks, the challenge is presumed to succeed and the commitment is invalid.
 If the challenge is resolved within `resolve_window`, an event with the `Resolved` status is emitted and the commitment is valid.
 If a commitment is never challenged within `challenge_window` blocks, it is valid.